 - CIOB Level 3 Diploma in Site Construction Supervisory Studies (Ofqual accredited)

 - CIOB Level 4 Certificate in Construction Site Management (Ofqual accredited)

 - CIOB Level 4 Diploma in Construction Site Management (Ofqual accredited)

 - CIOB Level 4 Graduate Conversion Certificate (Ofqual accredited)

 Vocational qualifications may suit more practical people who don’t want to study full-time or who wish to earn while they learn.
 Gaining such qualifications is useful for career progression and to indicate that you are competent in certain essential skills, such as site safety.

 CITB grants may be available to eligible employers whose candidates complete these courses.
 You may also wish to look into adult learning loans.

 Apprenticeships are for those working in a role in construction.
 An apprenticeship will allow you to qualify to progress to a higher level role.
 Traditional apprenticeships last 2 to 3 years and combine classroom and workshop based study at college (or with a training provider) with work-based learning.
 Apprentices are paid as employees and employers pay for the training and qualification - often getting a Construction Industry Training Board (CITB) grant towards the cost.

 At the end of an apprenticeship, you will have several recognised qualifications, often including an NVQ, which you can use to qualify for one of the industry card schemes – essential for getting on-site.

-Most apprenticeship qualifications are designated as QCF Level 3 or 4.
 In England, there’s now a new Higher Apprenticeship (Level 5/6) Framework too.
 The Higher Apprenticeship is equivalent to HND, and provides broad-based training and a structured career path for a range of technical, supervision and management roles.